 Thank you for your prompt attention to my request.
-I look forward to hearing from you within five school days of the date you receive this letter to schedule a meeting to discuss my concerns and to fill out a planning form for the evaluation.
+I would appreciate scheduling a meeting to discuss my concerns and to fill out a planning form for the evaluation.
+My daytime telephone number is (give your phone number).
+My email address is (give your email address).

-Your Name Street Address City, State, Zip Code Daytime telephone number Note: If your child has been identified with a disability by professionals outside the school, add the following to the first paragraph above: (Child's name) has been identified as having (name of disability) by (name of professional).
+Your Name Street Address City, State,Zip Code Note: If you have made numerous requests for an evaluation without a response, consider including a time frame by which you would like the school district to respond.
+(I look forward to hearing from you within five school days of the date you receive this letter.)
+If your child has been identified with a disability by professionals outside the school, add the following to the first paragraph above: (Child's name) has been identified as having (name of disability) by (name of professional).
 Enclosed is a copy of the report(s) I have received that explains (child's name) condition.

-REQUESTING ADDITIONAL

-TESTING IN A PARTICULAR AREA
+REQUESTING ADDITIONAL TESTING IN A PARTICULAR AREA

 The school has assessed your child with a complete evaluation.
 You have participated as a team member to help determine your child's eligibility for special education services and have contributed suggestions for interventions and strategies to your child's education.

-You feel that the results in specific areas of the testing have not adequately evaluated those areas of need or suspected disability.
-You may request further testing be done in those specific areas.
+If you feel that the results in specific areas of the testing have not adequately evaluated those areas of need or suspected disability, you may request further testing be done in those specific areas.